PendingMitch/pendingmitch.github.io/_posts/2022-12-08-assessment-methane.md

 tags: [fivem, ambulance]
 ---

-METHANE is the accronym that we use to analyse scenes.
+METHANE is the accronym that supervisors and incident commands use to analyse scenes.

 | Letter | Meaning                                                                           |
 | ------ | --------------------------------------------------------------------------------- |